The Roofing System

 The Shingled Roof

 The shingles are the primary protection for a roof and are the most visible aspect of your roof.
 However, it is the unseen components that offer secondary protection and are often the cause of problems throughout the shingle’s life.
-The installation of pre-painted steel drip-edge and flashings that neither rust nor contract, full cover underlay, and the proper protection of roof penetrations require top-quality materials and superior craftsmanship to be effective in protecting your home from the extremes of the Canadian climate.
+The installation of pre-painted steel drip-edge and flashings that neither rust nor contract, full cover underlay, and the proper protection of roof penetrations require top-quality materials and superior craftsmanship to be effective in protecting your home from the extremes of the Canadian climate.-

 Drip Edge